 MCAH/Title V Flexible Funds: The remainder of the total Title V funds are designated for program or services for women, infants, children and adolescents.
 LPHA may use these funds for services to women, infants, children and adolescents of any age population.

 School-Based Health Centers.
-MCAH/Title V Funds may also be used for School-Based Health Centers within limitations of Subsection.
+MCAH/Title V Funds may also be used for School-Based Health Centers within limitations of Subsection4.b. below.

-Babies First! and NFP MCAH/Title V Funds,, may also be used for activities connected with the B1st! and/or NFP Services within the limitations described in Subsection ,
+Babies First! and NFP MCAH/Title V Funds, Subsection 4.b. below, may also be used for activities connected with the B1st! and/or NFP Services within the limitations described in Subsection 4.b. below,

 MCAH/Perinatal Health State General Funds.
 Perinatal Health State General Funds shall be used by LPHA for public health services for women during the perinatal period (one year prior to conception through one year postpartum).